"

 Following the discovery in the 1980s of a substantial hole in ozone layer, a region of the stratosphere that protects the Earth from harmful ultraviolet radiation, the international community responded promptly through the adoption of the 1985 Vienna Convention for the Protection of the Ozone Layer and the 1987 Montreal Protocol to phase out the production, trade and use of ozone depleting substances such as chlorofluorocarbons.
 This response, which has become more stringent over time through amendments to the Montreal Protocol, has had significant success, with global emissions of ozone-depleting substances falling by more than 99 per cent.[3]
 The ozone hole is now closing.

-The ozone regime has also had very substantial co-benefits for mitigating climate change given that ozone-depleting substances are powerful greenhouse gases.
+The ozone regime has substantial co-benefits for mitigating climate change given that ozone-depleting substances are powerful greenhouse gases.
 The Kigali Amendments to the Montreal Protocol to limit the use of hydrofluorocarbons are expected to prevent the emissions of up to 105 billion tonnes of carbon dioxide equivalent of greenhouse gases.[4]

 4.1.2.
 Convention on Biological Diversity